SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_Redbee_EPG.md

 - **Password**: The corresponding password of the account.

 The **Server Status** indicates if there are connection issues with the server.
-Because the driver does not keep the connection alive, a healthy connection will often switch between **Ok** and **Connecting**.
+Because the connector does not keep the connection alive, a healthy connection will often switch between **Ok** and **Connecting**.

 The **Error Message** provides more information in case something went wrong while connecting to the server.